Luis Paradela: Jocoro

-In late January 2020, after being denied return to the USL Championship due to pressure from the Football Association of Cuba, and missing out on several offers in different countries due immigration bottlenecks, Paradela joined Jocoro F.C. in the La Liga Mayor, playing six matches before the cancellation of the Clausura 2020 due to the Covid19 pandemic.
+In late January 2020, after being denied return to the USL Championship due to pressure from the Football Association of Cuba, and missing out on several offers in different countries due immigration bottlenecks, Paradela joined Jocoro F.C. in the La Liga Mayor, playing six matches before the cancellation of the Clausura 2020 due to the COVID-19 pandemic.

 Chalatenango

-In August 2020, after not being able to join Santos de Guápiles F.C. in Costa Rica due to the Covid19 pandemic travel restrictions, Luis Paradela confirmed his commitment to play the Apertura 2020 with C.D.
+In August 2020, after not being able to join Santos de Guápiles F.C. in Costa Rica due to the COVID-19 pandemic travel restrictions, Luis Paradela confirmed his commitment to play the Apertura 2020 with C.D.
 Chalatenango.
 The offer by Santos de Guápiles F.C. remained valid for the Clausura 2021.

 Santos de Guápiles

 In early January 2021, Paradela transferred to Santos de Guápiles in the Liga FPD debuting shortly after in a match against C.S.
 Cartaginés.

-In 2022, Paradela was awarded the best foreign player of the 2021-22 season award for his excellent performance in the Apertura 2021.
+In 2022, Paradela was awarded the best foreign player of the 2021–22 season award for his excellent performance in the Apertura 2021.
 His participation in the Clausura 2022 was limited to 7 games only due to an immigration issue affecting several foreign players in Costa Rica, which also prevented him from participating in the Concacaf Champions League 2022 series against New York City FC.